Alban-ren/Wiki-Nacre/README.md

 * The different pipelines used for genome assembly of Pinna nobilis (see the [README_GENOMIC](genomics/README_GENOMIC.md) section),

-* Explanations of the software and computational tools employed in these analyses (see the [general genomic](genomics/) section),
+* Explanations of the software and computational tools employed in these analyses (see the [genomic](genomics/) section),

 * The code used for genome-related analyses (see the [script](genomics/Script_classification.md) section).